MahakaleshwarTemple

 Mahakaleshwar Temple

-The Mahakaleshwar Temple’s south-facing Shivling signifies Bhagwan Shiv’s mastery over death, with devotees seeking protection from untimely death and blessings for a prosperous life.
+The south-facing Shivling of the Mahakaleshwar Temple represents Bhagwan Shiv's dominion over death, attracting devotees who seek safeguarding from premature demise and blessings for a flourishing existence.

 © Wikimedia